 So, which should you go for?
 Here’s a quick assessment of some of the best small business accounting software.

-Free Agent – Best accounting software for self-employed UK
+Free Agent – Best accounting software for self-employed and contractors UK

-Geared towards the small business owner or freelancer without much accounting experience.
+Geared towards the small business owner, freelancers or contractors without much accounting experience.
 Easy to use and lets you input as many clients or projects as you need.
 Multi-user options and time-tracking features make it simple to track remote freelancers who can log in and complete their timesheets.
 Invoice creation is straightforward, with payment reminders at set dates after bills fall due.
 One-click reporting creates a self-assessment summary for income tax.

 Free 30-day trial.
 For the first six months, subscriptions start at £9.50 for sole traders and £14.50 a month for limited companies.